interstar/cardigan-bay/README.md

 A non Markdown card usually looks like this
 ```
 ----
-:type
+:cardtype

-{:some "card specific data"
+{:some "cardtype specific data"
  :in [:EDN "format"]
  }